mateuszniechwiej/MS-2-Quiz-game/README.md

  :black_nib:

 * The primary font used in this project is **Exo 2** with *sans-serif* as a fallback font.
 This font was chosen for this project because it gives a futuristic feeling while keeping an elegant design and delivering great readability.
-* The secondary font used for this website is **Open Sans**  with *sans-serif* as a fallback font.This font is elegant and modern.
+* The secondary font used for this website is **Open Sans**  with *sans-serif* as a fallback font.
+This font is elegant and modern.
 It offers an excellent reading experience.

 ### Imagery
 One image used as a background in this project